brittlewis12/apprenticeship/README.md

 ##What is offered

 - MacBook pro computer
-- Learning environment to participate as part of a team
+- Learning environment as part of a team
+- Best practices in technology
+- Communication and presentation skills

 ##Practices (code challenges)